CastMi/RandDotGraph/README.md

 Output
 --------------

-The output will be in the file named "RandomGraph.txt".
+The output will be in the file named "RandomGraph.dot".

 Argument Checking
 --------------